Sanix-Darker/snips.nvim/README.md

 # snips.nvim

-As a fan of sharing block of code snippets, i came accross an interesting project [snips](https://snips.sh), no authentification needed at all, it allow you to save some code online and share it whenever you want and with no limit.
+As a fan of sharing snippet blocks of code, I came across an interesting project [snips](https://snips.sh) from [robherley](https://github.com/robherley), none authentication is required to generate a small snippet of code, whenever you want and without limit.

-So i was like... why not making a small plugin for it !
+So I thought... why not make a small/dumb plugin for that on my neovim !
-In the past i was using Gist.vim but the fact that it need authentification and i needed to generate a token save on my computer... i was not really happy about that...
+In the past I used [Gist.vim](https://github.com/mattn/vim-gist) but the fact that it required authentication and I had to generate a token that was going to be saved on "clear" on my computer...
+I didn't really like that.

-The simple idea behind this plugin is to :
+The simple idea behind this plugin is to:
-- get selected lines from the current buffer
+- get selected rows from current buffer
 - save it in a temporary file
-- execute this command `cat /tmp.file | ssh snips.sh` and return the output in the command prompt
+- run this command `cat /tmp.file | ssh snips.sh` and return output to command prompt.

 ## HOW TO INSTALL